soltaniehha/Intro-to-Data-Analytics-in-R/01-Visualization-I/README.md

 # Installing RStudio Server on GCP

 `create-an-instance.txt` script creates an **n2-highmem-2** instance named **rstudio** that has 2 vCPUs and 16GB of memory and will stop itself once the user is logged out, to bring in cost-saving benefits.
-At the time of writing this the monthly cost of this instance is about $75/month if works non-stop.
+At the time of writing, the monthly cost of this instance is about $75/month, if working non-stop.
 With the auto-stop feature we will bring this cost significantly lower.

 ## Instructions on Creating the Instance & RStudio Server Installation

-Scripts above need to be run in the Cloud Shell.
-But before executing them you would need to update the "--project" argument.
+The script above needs to be run in the Cloud Shell.
+But, before executing it you would need to update the "--project" argument.
 Simply replace `<PROJECT-ID>` with your project ID.
 Please note that project ID is not necessarily the same as project name.
+For instance, `--project=ba-780`.

 1. **Create the instance:** Once the script is updated copy and paste it to your Cloud Shell.
 It will take a a minute or so for the instance to be ready.
 You can confirm this by going to your GCP console > Menu > COMPUTE > Compute Engine.
 If the instance is ready it will be shown as green (unless it is stopped where it would be grey).
 If the instance was created but stopped because you didn't log in immediately you can simply select it and hit the START button.
 2. **Log in to your instance:** From Cloud Shell run the following command, where `rstudio` is your instance's name:

 > `gcloud compute ssh rstudio --zone us-central1-a  -- -L 8080:localhost:8787`

+**Note:** if asked for a fingerprint passphrase just hit Enter twice.
+This is not necessary.

-3. **Install R& RStudio:** Run the following lines one at a time to install R & RStudio Server and answer yes to the questions (~ 3mins):
+3. **Install R& RStudio:** Run the following lines one at a time to install R & RStudio Server and answer **yes** to the questions (~ 3mins):
 ```
 sudo apt update
-sudo apt install r-base r-base-dev libcurl4-openssl-dev libssl-dev libxml2-dev gdebi-core
+sudo apt install r-base r-base-dev libcurl4-openssl-dev libssl-dev libxml2-dev gdebi-core git
 wget https://download2.rstudio.org/server/bionic/amd64/rstudio-server-1.2.1335-amd64.deb
 sudo gdebi rstudio-server-1.2.1335-amd64.deb
 ```